 Access to the setting menu can be prevented by an access code.
 The DULCOMETER® D1Cb / D1Cc is delivered with the access code "5000".
-Even a security lock is applied using the access code, the calibration menu remains freely accessible.
+If the access code is set to "5000," then all menu items are freely accessible.
+If the access code is set to a code other than "5000," the controller will request the input of an individually selected access code if the menu item requires this.
+Even if a security lock is applied using an access code, the calibration menu always remains freely accessible.